-11. Receive the update from the Finance, Investments and Performance CommitteeTB (04/22) 009held on 25th March 2021Finance, Investments and Performance Committee
+11. Receive the update from the Finance, Investments and Performance Committee held on 25th March 2021

 The report was taken as read.
 MH highlighted the MMUH business case, commenting there were still a number of items to be addressed, with a lot of significant work still required.